-While Waxing the City is continuously pushing the waxing industry to new heights and setting the bar for excellence and innovation, we also believe in the importance of paying homage to our waxing roots (Pun intended!).
-Believe it or not, waxing is a relatively new phenomenon in the United States.
-In fact, the whole idea of hair removal in general for American women was virtually nonexistent just a century ago!
-The introduction - and entire evolution - of hair removal for American women has followed the substantial changes in women's swimwear fashion.
-So, since it’s that time of year when you all are throwing on your itsy-bitsy-teeny-weeny-bikini’s and hitting the pool in style, we thought it would only be fitting to take you back through time a bit and show you the evolution of the bikini and how, during its own slow and steady progress, the bikini has impacted the entire hair removal industry, turning hair removal and waxing into an essential part of modern American femininity.
+While this may come as a shock to you Waxing The City clients, waxing is a relatively new phenomenon in the United States.
+Interestingly, as we looked back through time, we noticed that the introduction - and entire evolution - of hair removal for American women has followed the substantial changes in women's swimwear fashion.
+So, in honor of bikini season, we thought it fitting to show you the evolution of the bikini and how, during its own slow and steady progress, the bikini has impacted the entire hair removal industry.

 In Part 1 of this series we took you through the history of the 1900s.
 Now, in Part 2 we'll pick up where we left off last by starting off with a look back at the 1910s and taking you through the decade of the 1930s.